ajithkumarkannan/LOS_Analysis_SPSS/README.md

 **How to Reproduce the Analysis**

-Open the provided SPSS syntax files.
+Open the provided SPSS syntax files (.spv).
-Load a dataset structured with LOS as the dependent variable and Department as the categorical independent variable.
+Load a dataset (.sav) structured with LOS as the dependent variable and Department as the categorical independent variable.
 Run Kruskal-Wallis test to verify significance.

 **References**